 - 1. An alternative to functional-decomposition design is to use object-oriented design(OOD).
 For the following program, what objects would be useful and what methods (operations on the objects) should each support?
 "Write a program to roll two 6-sided dice 1,000 times to determine the percentage of each outcome (i.e., sum boths dice).
 Report the outcome(s) with the highest percentage."
 (You only need consider the program's OOD) - 2.
-Consider the Die and AdvancedDie classes from the Python Summary handed out last class. - a) What data attributes of AdvancedDie are inherited from the parent Die class? - b) What new data attributes are added as part of the subclass AdvancedDie? - c) Which Die class methods are used directly for an AdvancedDie object? - d) Which Die class methods are redefined/overridden by the AdvancedDie object? - e) Which methods are new to the AdvancedDie class and not in the Die class? - f) If die1 and die2 are AdvancedDie objects, then the statement "if die1 == die2:" invokes the eq method
+Consider the Die and AdvancedDie classes from the Python Summary handout. - a) What data attributes of AdvancedDie are inherited from the parent Die class? - b) What new data attributes are added as part of the subclass AdvancedDie? - c) Which Die class methods are used directly for an AdvancedDie object? - d) Which Die class methods are redefined/overridden by the AdvancedDie object? - e) Which methods are new to the AdvancedDie class and not in the Die class? - f) If die1 and die2 are AdvancedDie objects, then the statement "if die1 == die2:" invokes the eq method of AdvancedDie with die1 "passed" as self and die2 passed as rhs Die.

-''' of AdvancedDie with die1 "passed" as self and die2 passed as rhs_Die. def eq(self, rhs_Die): """Overrides default 'eq' operator to allow for deep comparison of dice""" return self. currentRoll == rhs Die. currentRoll '''
+''' of AdvancedDie with die1 "passed" as self and die2 passed as rhs_Die. def eq(self, rhs_Die): """Overrides default 'eq' operator to allow for deep comparison of dice""" return self.currentRoll == rhs_Die.currentRoll '''